Genesis of the alpha beta T-cell receptor: Results

 The two chromosomes recombine simultaneously, and proceed by successive trials and rescues.
 If the first recombination attempt fails to produce a functional chain, another recombination event may happen on the same chromosome between the remaining distal V and J segments, excising the failed rearranged gene in the process.
-The process stops when a functional chain has been recombined.
+The recombination of a functional chain on either of the chromosomes immediately stops the process on both chromosomes.
 By the time this happens on one chromosome, a similar number of recombination attempts will have occurred on the other chromosome.
 We hypothesize that this synchrony is the main source of correlations between the V$\alpha$ and J$\alpha$ gene usages of the two chains.

 To validate this hypothesis, we simulated a minimal model of the rescue process similar to \cite{WarmflashModelTCRGene2006} (Methods), in which the two chromosomes are recombined in parallel.
-If recombination happens to fail on both chromosomes, repeated ``rescue'' recombinations take place between outward nearby segments (Fig~\ref{fig:pair_correlation}C).
+If recombination happens to fail on both chromosomes, repeated ``rescue'' recombinations (which we limit to 5) take place between outward nearby segments (Fig~\ref{fig:pair_correlation}C).
 The covariance matrices obtained from the simulations for both $V_{\alpha}$ and $J_{\alpha}$ (Fig.\,\ref{fig:pair_correlation}B) show profiles that are very similar to the data, with positive correlations along the diagonal, in particular at the two ends of the sequence.
+However, the actual distributions of V and J genes segments (see Fig.\,S6) are much more heterogeneous than the slowly decaying distribution implied by our simple model: the question of gene usage is further complicated by other factors, such as gene accessibility and primer specificity.

-\subsection{Probability of recombination of the second chromosome.}
+\subsection{Probability of recombination of the second chromosome}